jseto/web-wish-to-go/src/posts/travel/france/strasbourg.md

 # Strasbourg
 <WishWidget country="FR" city="Strasbourg" label="true"></WishWidget>

 Strasbourg is the capital of the Alsace region of France and is most widely known for hosting a number of important European institutions.
-It is also famous for its beautiful historical centre - the Grande Île - which was the first city centre to be classified entirely as a World Heritage Site by UNESCO.
+It is also famous for its beautiful historical centre —the _Grande Île_— which was the first city centre to be classified entirely as a World Heritage Site by UNESCO.

 ## What to see